radiantlogicinc/fastworkflow/README.md

 - Users are guided through the workflow but have complete control over navigation
   - Workflow navigation and command execution are exposed via a chat interface
   - Special constrained workflows are used to handle routing and parameter extraction errors
+- AI-powered recommendations after every command interaction
+  - Recommendations are generated AFTER a command has been processed.
+The user has complete control over the workflow and discretion over whether to follow a recommendation or take a different action.

 # Future Roadmap
 - Training pipeline for prompt-tuning/fine-tuning the models - routing, parameter extraction, response generation, and recommendations